vlebedev/docker-test/README.md

 ### Run containers
 1. Go to `/vagrant/docker`
 1. Run `./run.sh`
-1. Pint your browser to http://test.local:8000 (on MacOS) or http://test.local (on ubuntu)
+1. Point your browser to http://test.local:8000 (on MacOS) or http://test.local (on ubuntu)

 TODO
 ----